-Program Minimum High School Requirements Other Requirements Bachelor of Computer and Networking Engineering Technology Fulfillment of high school equivalency requirement of the Ministry of Education in the UAE: • A minimum overall average score of 10 out of 20 Requirement • Minimum of 1100 Score in EmSAT in Bachelor of Science in Electrical Engineering- Mechatronics Bachelor of Science in Electrical Engineering-Telecommunication Fulfillment of high school equivalency requirement of the Ministry of Education in the UAE: • A minimum overall average score of 12 out of 20 English Language Proficiency Requirement Minimum of 1100 Score in EmSAT in Bachelor of Science in Electrical Engineering - Electronics Mathematics; orMinimum of 800 score in EmSAT in Mathematics.
+Program Minimum High School Requirements Other Requirements Bachelor of Computer and Networking Engineering Technology Fulfillment of high school equivalency requirement of the Ministry of Education in the UAE: A minimum overall average score of 10 out of 20 English Language Proficiency Requirement Minimum of 1100 Score in EmSAT in English Language or 5.0 in Academic IELTS/Equivalent.
+Mathematics Requirement Minimum score of 10 in the Mathematics; or Minimum of 700 score in EmSAT in Mathematics.
+Physics Requirement Minimum score of 10 in Physics, or Minimum of 700 score in EmSAT in Physics.
+Bachelor of Science in Electrical Engineering- Mechatronics Fulfillment of high school equivalency requirement of the Ministry of Education in the UAE: • A minimum overall average score of 12 English Language Proficiency Requirement Minimum of 1100 Score in EmSAT in English Language or Bachelor of Science in Electrical Engineering-Telecommunication out of 20 5.0 in Academic IELTS/Equivalent.
+Mathematics Requirement Minimum score of 12 in the Mathematics; or Bachelor of Science in Electrical Engineering - Electronics Minimum of 800 score in EmSAT in Mathematics.

 Program Minimum High School Requirements Other Requirements Physics Requirement Minimum score of 12 in Physics, or Minimum of 800 score in EmSAT in Physics.
-Bachelor of Science in Computer Science Bachelor of Science in Software Fulfillment of high school equivalency requirement of the Ministry of Education in the UAE: • A minimum overall average score of 10 out of 20 Minimum of 1100 Score in EmSAT in Design Bachelor of Science in Cyber Mathematics Requirement Minimum score of 10 in the Mathematics; or Minimum of 700 score in EmSAT in Mathematics.
-Security Science Requirement Minimum Score of 10 in one Science subject (Physics, Biology or Chemistry), or Minimum 700 score in EmSAT in one Science Subject (Physics, Biology or Chemistry).
+Bachelor of Science in Computer Science Bachelor of Science in Software Fulfillment of high school equivalency requirement of the Ministry of Education in the UAE: A minimum overall average score of 10 out of 20 Design Mathematics Requirement Minimum score of 10 in the Mathematics; or Minimum of 700 score in EmSAT in Bachelor of Science in Cyber Security Mathematics.
+Science Requirement Minimum Score of 10 in one Science subject (Physics, Biology or Chemistry), or Minimum 700 score in EmSAT in one Science Subject (Physics, Biology or Chemistry).

-Program Minimum High School Requirements Other Requirements Bachelor of Business Administration - Accounting and Finance Fulfillment of high school equivalency requirement of the Ministry of Education Requirement Bachelor of Business Administration - e-Business in the UAE:A minimum overall average score of 10 out of 20 Minimum of 1100 Score in EmSAT in English Language or 5.0 in Academic Bachelor of Business Administration - Human Resource Management out or 20 IELTS/Equivalent.
-Mathematics Requirement Bachelor of Business Administration - International Business Minimum score of 10 in the Mathematics; or Bachelor of Business Administration - Marketing Minimum of 600 score in EmSAT in Mathematics.
+Program Minimum High School Requirements Other Requirements Bachelor of Business Administration in Accounting and Finance Fulfillment of high school equivalency requirement of the Ministry of Education Requirement Bachelor of Business Administration in e-Business in the UAE: A minimum overall average score of 10 out of 20 Minimum of 1100 Score in EmSAT in English Language or 5.0 in Academic Bachelor of Business Administration in Entrepreneurship IELTS/Equivalent.
+Mathematics Requirement Bachelor of Business Administration in Human Resource Management Minimum score of 10 in the Mathematics; or Bachelor of Business Administration in International Business • Minimum of 600 score in EmSAT in Mathematics.
+Bachelor of Business Administration in Management Bachelor of Business Administration in Marketing